jpj/jquery.phoneblink/README.md

 Make Phone Numbers Blink.

-You know you really love it when phone numbers blink on a webpage?
+You know how you really love it when phone numbers blink on a webpage?
 Don't you really want to stop and call that phone number?
 Don't you wish you could easily make all the phone numbers on your website blink?